C Programming Coding Questions and Answers

 "Programming isn't about typing code, it's about learning how to think."

-This blog details all C Programming Coding Questions and Answers intended for beginners, intermediate programmers, and advanced programmers who want to practice problem-solving and prepare for interviews with confidence.
+This comprehensive guide covers C Programming Coding Questions and Answers for beginners, intermediate programmers, and advanced programmers who want to practice problem-solving and prepare for interviews with confidence.

 What is C Programming?

-C is a universal, high-level language for programming that supports the generation of low-level code, as you can tell by incorporating both low-level (assembly) features and high-level concepts.
+C is a universal, high-level programming language that supports the generation of low-level code by incorporating both low-level (assembly) features and high-level concepts.
 It was developed by Dennis Ritchie in 1972 at Bell Labs.
-C is known for its simplicity, efficiency, and ability to manipulate hardware using pointers and memory management directly.

 Basic C Questions Asked in Interview for Beginner Level